vlandham/chrisandemmy_service/en/chrisandemmy.md

 >Please hand this down to your children and your children’s children.

-# Rings & Pronouncement
+# Pronouncement

-Do you have the ring?

-_[exchange rings]_
+You have expressed your love to one another through the commitments and promises you have just made.

-By the power invested in me by the state of Massachusetts, on this beautiful day, the first of June, 2013,I am exceptionally happy to pronounce you man and wife.
+And so, by the power invested in me by the state of Massachusetts, on this beautiful day, the first of June, 2013,I am exceptionally happy to pronounce you man and wife.

 You may kiss my sister.